HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

 ) }}

 Next.js, as most popular by data we have, mostly served by Cloudflare, Vercel, and AWS.
 Most of Gatsby's sites use Netlify, AWS, and Cloudflare.
 Nuxt.js sites preferred to be served by Cloudflare, AWS, and Netlify.
 Hugo mostly uses Netlify, and Jekyll as no surprise mostly on GitHub.

-It's fair to say that in real world, Cloudflare is used not only for pure serving as CDN but as protection service, DNS balancing etc. So, keep in mind that Cloudflare results can be false positives.
+It's fair to say that in real world, Cloudflare, Akamai, AWS is used not only for pure serving as CDN but as protection service, DNS balancing etc. Since we can't detect how exectly Cloudflare, Akamai, AWS are used, results can be false positives if we look at them as Jamstack enablers.

-{# TODO Isn't this the same for Akamai?
-I don'y understand why that's a false positive? #}

 On the following graph we show the relative split of CDNs used for popular CDNs: